zaiste/zaiste.net/content/programming/flutter/howtos/howto-move-new-screen-without-back-flutter.md

 +++
+title = "How To Move To A New Screen Without Back Button in Flutter"
 +++

-# How To Move To A New Screen Without Back Button in Flutter

 Use `Navigator.pushReplacement`: